 Student Requirements for Returning to Campus

-As our Cardinals prepare to return, there are a few things students must do prior to moving into a residence hall, coming to campus for an in-person course or visiting a UIW facility.
+As our Cardinals return to campus, there are a few things students must do prior to moving into a residence hall, coming to campus for an in-person course or visiting a UIW facility.
 All students must complete all of the expectations in the Return to Campus Requirements and Expectations Policy.
 By meeting these requirements and applying what you learn by doing so in your everyday life, you can help us protect our UIW family.

 Student Policies and Handbook